-This role was first revealed in the agenda of an April 2016 “” — according to one presenter — hosted by Union of Concerned Scientists (UCS) for “” and attorneys general offices, released by the Vermont Office of Attorney General only after resisting in court for eighteen months.
-The secrecy of that pitch for “potential state causes of action against major carbon producers” is affirmed not only by that fight but by from California’s AG, and by UCS.
+This role was first revealed in the agenda of an April 2016 “secret meeting” — according to one presenter — hosted by Union of Concerned Scientists (UCS) for “prospective funders” and attorneys general offices, released by the Vermont Office of Attorney General only after resisting in court for eighteen months.
+The secrecy of that pitch for “potential state causes of action against major carbon producers” is affirmed not only by that fight but by other documents obtained from California’s AG, and by UCS.
 At that secret meeting, UCLA’s Cara Horowitz advocated “climate”-related “Consumer protection claims” be brought against energy companies.
 The Massachusetts Office of Attorney General (OAG) sent five attorneys to this briefing, and subsequently filed a complaint against ExxonMobil for “potential violations of the Massachusetts consumer protection statute” which is now pending in a Massachusetts state court.

 Ms. Horowitz is Co-Executive Director of the Emmett Institute on Climate Change and the Environment.
 This lawsuit seeks Ms. Horowitz’s correspondence with Massachusetts’ OAG following the meeting.
 It also seeks correspondence with “Dan Emmett”, to whom Ms. Horowitz boasted, in an email sent from the Harvard meeting, that the effort was “about going after climate denialism [sic]—along with a bunch of state and local prosecutors nationwide.”
 GAO learned of this in litigation with UCLA over a previous open-records stonewall.
 In that matter the University conjured a non-existent PRA exemption to hide discussions of “the Dan Ask”, which context indicates involved Emmett funding for subsequent Horowitz/Prof. Ann Carlson activities.
 This might refer to the real estate mogul who first underwrote the Emmett Center, or his son and renewable energy entrepreneur Daniel Emmett, who also is on its board.